This post may contain affiliate links. Please read my disclosure policy.

 Meanwhile, heat 1 tablespoon of olive oil in a large saute pan over medium heat.
 Season chicken breast on all sides with basil, oregano, thyme, salt, and pepper.

-Sear chicken on each side for about 4-5 minutes or until it has a dark golden brown crust on all sides and is cooked through to 165 degrees.
+Sear chicken in a large skillet on each side for about 4-5 minutes or until it has a dark golden brown crust on all sides and is cooked through to 165 degrees.
 Remove from pan and set aside to rest.

 Add al dente pasta along with a couple pinches of salt and pepper.
 Cook for 2 minutes over medium heat, tossing frequently until it's heated through.